-Background
+Background information

-The CPU hardware encrypts and protects the runtime state of a CSV instance, such as memory data.
-This prevents cloud providers and external attackers from monitoring or tampering with the instance's internal state, such as running processes or sensitive data.
-For more information about the Hygon CSV technology, see Hygon Arch.
+Hygon China Secure Virtualization (CSV) is an ECS protection technology based on Hygon CPU hardware.
+The runtime state of a CSV instance, such as memory data, is encrypted and protected by the CPU hardware.
+Neither cloud providers nor external attackers can monitor or tamper with the internal runtime state of a CSV instance, such as running processes and sensitive data.
+For more information about Hygon CSV technology, see Hygon Arch.

 Create a CSV instance